(a) Introduction. Texas Healthcare Transformation and

 by HHSC to identify uncompensated costs for Medicaid-enrolled providers.

-to defray the uncompensated costs of charity care as defined in paragraph
+to defray the uncompensated costs of charity care as defined in this

 insurance or other source of third-party coverage for the services